 Don’t be a weasel with this.
 Watching TV with your mate does not count as quality relationship time.
 Watching TV with your kids is not great parenting time.
 Don’t lie to yourself about your relationships.
 Connection time has to be connecting for everyone involved.
 Family mealtime is nothing but a sham if someone spends it on their tech device or you’re glued to the TV.
 (No, news isn’t different than a sitcom!)
 That goes in your tech or TV slice of the pie.
 You have to come clean with yourself in order to make real changes.

-The thing about balance is that it’s dynamic.
+The thing about balance is it’s dynamic.
 What’s balance for this day won’t be the same for another day.
 As we stand upright we’re using countless muscles, nerves and our senses to maintain our balance and proprioception.
 Balance in our lives is the same way.
 It’s so easy to get off balance, but the good news is one can regain it nearly as quickly.

 But only if you’re willing to be honest and claim your power to make choices.